passport/www.passportjs.org/docs/README.md

 Application architectures are also constantly evolving.
 Application logic that, in the past, had to execute on the server can now execute in the browser, with the frontend invoking backend APIs.
-Such architectures rely heavily on token- based credentials to protect access.
+Such architectures rely heavily on token-based credentials to protect access.

 Passport reduces the complexity of authenticating a request to a simple
 statement: